Liberty Universalist Church and Feasterville Academy Historic District: Migration to South Carolina

-Rev. D.B.
-Clayton (Daniel Bragg Clayton) in his 1889 autobiography Forty-seven Years in the Universalist Ministry, observed that Feaster arrived in South Carolina after the birth of his sons John and Andrew.
-Etta A. Rosson in her paper The Feasters (Pfister) and Feasterville argues that the Feasters initially migrated to Georgia.
+Daniel Bragg Clayton, in his 1889 autobiography Forty-seven Years in the Universalist Ministry, observed that Feaster arrived in South Carolina after the birth of his sons John and Andrew.
+Etta A. Rosson, in her paper The Feasters (Pfister) and Feasterville, argues that the Feasters initially migrated to Georgia.
 She cites a 1774 petition by Andrew Feaster for a land grant in Wilkes County, Georgia.
-However, due to agitation by local Native Americans, Feaster abandoned his Georgia land grants and moved to South Carolina.
-For the purposes of this article, it will be assumed that Feaster and his large family arrived in Beaver Creek along the Broad River in Fairfield County, South Carolina in the late 1770s.
+Due to pressure from local Native Americans, Feaster left his Georgia land grants and relocated to South Carolina.
+Feaster and his family arrived in Beaver Creek along the Broad River in Fairfield County, South Carolina, in the late 1770s.